-Request for Proposal
+Request for Proposal:

-Summer Camp for Jewish Ukrainian Refugees
+Summer Camp for Ukrainian Jews

 Organizations which qualify will receive funding and support.
 They will be responsible for all aspects of delivering the experience including participant recruitment, staffing, and programming.